-It seems like every day now that we hear about another company's network or laptop being hacked, or a business accidentally revealing confidential files.
-From Stanford Hospital exposing 20 000 patient records to the hacker attack on Sony that compromised 71 million accounts, even the largest and most seemingly secure organizations are susceptible to data insecurity.
+It seems like every day now that we hear about another company's network or laptop being hacked, or an organization accidentally revealing confidential files.
+From a vulnerability in Equifax's system releasing personal information of 150 million users to the hack of Yahoo's system that released three billion email addresses in 2013 (but only entered the news in late 2017), even the largest and most seemingly secure organizations are susceptible to data insecurity.

 1. Using the same password for multiple accounts

 Never use the same password for two separate accounts.
 This is especially important for your email; if a hacker can gain access to your email, it's likely that they can also get into other important accounts from your email, such as your online bank account.
 Think about this: if you sign up for a service, providing your email and creating the same password you use for your email, this is the only information the wrong person needs to gain access to everything else.

 At the very least, you can create different groups of passwords.
 For example, create one password to be used for your email, one to be used for your banking, and another for all low security accounts.
 Ideally, you should use a password generator or manager that allows you to create passwords that are impossible to guess.

 Don't save passwords in your browser.
 It's easy for anyone to go into your browser settings and reveal your passwords.
 If you have trouble creating strong passwords or remembering them, you can use a password manager like LastPass.
 This service uses a master password and allows you to create and save encrypted passwords to share securely across multiple devices.